*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Libro.fm

-Libro.fm is a social purpose corporation that works exactly like Audible, but your monthly fee goes to an independent bookstore that you choose.
-Pick one in your hometown or across the country, it’s up to you!
-Choose one monthly credit for $14.99 or two credits for $23.99.
-Credits never expire, so don’t worry about losing them during a reading slump!
+Libro.fm is a social purpose corporation that works precisely like Audible, but your monthly fee goes to an independent bookstore of your choice.
+Pick one in your hometown (I recently changed my bookstore to Belonging Books in Hyannis) or across the country.
+It’s up to you!

 The image displays the app icon image for Audiobooks.com, which is an orange square icon with the text "audiobooks.com" in lowercase white letters.
 A small play button symbol is integrated into the letter "o" in "audio."